By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

 The response of the cities: the case of Rennes

 I've talked about it many times.
-The efforts are many and in many directions, especially in terms of health, city planning and viability.
-It is clear that in this acute phase of the emergency it is necessary to counteract the many and widespread consequences.
+The efforts are many and in many directions, especially in terms of health, city planning and traffic.
+It is clear that in this acute phase of the emergency it is necessary to counteract the many widespread consequences.
 In the emergency phase, the priority is not to resolve the root cause of the crisis, but to address its consequences.
 Entire companies have had to convert to smartworking, or have to face shop closures and management of public services.

 Cities are using advanced collaboration software, such as the 3DEXPERIENCE platform developed by the French Dassault Systèmes, to support complex decisions, coordinate operations and keep vital services running.

 The virtual twin of a city can be used for projects in various areas of expertise.
 The provision of mobility services, waste management or the optimization of urban development, the planning and development of a new hospital, or a new transport hub.
-In any case, the platform facilitates the coordination and common understanding of the activities managed by multiple sectors and stakeholders of the city.
+In any case, the platform facilitates coordination and common understanding of activities managed by multiple sectors and stakeholders of the city.

 Guido Porro, Managing Director EUROMED, Dassault Systèmes